CheyneWeb3/Alpha7-Public-Files-and-Assets/DetailedMecanicsReadme.md

 ### 1. Calculating Rewards

 The winner of a game receives the total bet amount minus a small battle fee (percentage of the bet amount).
-For example, if the bet amount is 1 ETH and the battle fee is 5%, the winner receives 1.9 ETH (total bet amount minus the battle fee).
+For example, if the bet amount is 1 ETH and the battle fee is 7%, the winner receives 1.86 ETH (total bet amount minus the battle fee). or 1.86:1.
+(Rates adjustable by alpha7 Dev Team based on community uptake and gameplay).

 ### 2. Claiming Rewards